mildred/p2pweb/README.md

   (done, reported the error differently)
 - `[ ]` when failed to save a page, notify the user of the failure, and when returning to the text editor, make sure that the txt is not discarded.
-- `[ ]` when opening a link outside the interface, open in a new window by default (especially with node-webkit, either open in a new window or with the browser)
+- `[?]` when opening a link outside the interface, open in a new window by default (especially with node-webkit, either open in a new window or with the browser)
+- `[ ]` don't add .meta files of the data directory to the storage

 Roadmap
 -------